bgrande/pwgenerator-extension/README.md

 Issues
 =======
-1. overlay should reopen on next click into password field

-Todo
+See github's repository issue section

+Future Features
 ======
-1. store field-id names for passphrase and servicename into object after initialization
-2. improve object structure
-3. find a better way to get/recognize the service/loginname and/or use more possible input types, names, etc.
-4. minify js and css through build structure as well as using vendor folders
-5. localization
-6. if possible: if extension gets deactivated or deleted the overlays should be removed from every page
+1. if possible: if extension gets deactivated or deleted the overlays should be removed from every page
-7. firefox extension
+2. firefox extension
-8. android app
+3. android app